Saikrishna00003/seminar-management-system-backend/README.md

  Seminar List: Users can view and enroll in upcoming seminars.

  •
- User Dashboard: Personalized dashboard for managing seminar enrollments
+ User Dashboard: Personalized dashboard for managing seminar enrollments.

  •
  Login System: Secure authentication for admin and users.